PGgit08/GameEngineTS/readme.md

 - **ShaderManager** -> A Manager that stores instances of Shaders that can be used by Materials.
 - **RendererManager** -> A Manager that stores instances of Renderers.
 - **SceneManager** -> A Manager that stores Scenes and calls Lifecycle methods on the current Scene.
+- **TextureManager** -> A Manager that stores Texture GameObjects that can be used by Sprites.